pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 ---------------

-The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` extends the :ref:`perspective <Perspective>` class and is is very similar to :ref:`event-sourced aggregates <Aggregates>`.
+The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` extends the :ref:`perspective <Perspective>` class and is is very similar to :doc:`event-sourced aggregates </topics/tutorial/part2>`.
 Each instance has a unique continuity ID, which is used generate a consistency boundary for selecting and appending tagged decisions, and to tag new decisions.